athrabeth/tlrwiki/timeline.md

 ## Overview

-Origin - Masters Timeline
+**Origin** - Masters Timeline
-Divergence - bathics incur in pre-historic middle east, enslave humans, resistance, the Savior Evolution - how the survivors became the himadhaman Conflict - how the himadhaman and the bathics, via a proxy war with posthuman movements, accidentally create the Apostate (aka SJ)
+**Divergence** - bathics incur in pre-historic middle east, enslave humans, resistance, the Savior **Evolution** - how the survivors became the himadhaman **Conflict** - how the himadhaman and the bathics, via a proxy war with posthuman movements, accidentally create the Apostate (aka SJ)
-Destruction - The Apostate and the Destruction of the Old World Salvation - The Founding of the Redoubts and the Lady's People (aka The Ash Years) Reclamation - the Reclamation
+**Destruction** - The Apostate and the Destruction of the Old World **Salvation** - (0 FA, start of the “fourth age”) The Founding of the Redoubts and the Lady's People **The Ash Years** (0FA - 1360 FA)
+**Reclamation** - the Reclamation
+**Far Antiquity** - (1425 FA - approx. 2355 FA) The time of the nations of the redoubts that survived the reclamation. generally agreed that this era ends with the fall of Ydris.
+**Near Antiquity** - (2355 FA - 2765 FA) an age of chaos when all the old empires fell, either to barbarians like the Cisiv or to their own internal conflicts.
+**Modern Era** - (2765 FA - 3211 FA) begins with the rise of Kurasa and the unification of the Jathayan city-states into the Ithilien League.
-War - The Bathics return from a millennia and a half of exile to attempt to reclaim their former territories
+**Return** - The Bathics return from a millennia and a half of exile to attempt to reclaim their former territories

 ## Timeline: By Era